vlsalina/large-social-media-app-client/design-plan.md

 **\*\*** client side todos **\*\***
-done (1) set up React Redux store
-(2) add likes and replies indicator for main feed articles (3) main feed should be sectioned into Latest articles and subscribed articles (4) personal avatars
-(5) add hero section for Main Feed screen
-(6) bottom replies indicator should open Replies side bar (7) Reading List should only show 5 articles.
-If user has favorited more than 5, provide link to Bookmarks screen.
+done (1) set up React Redux store done (2) add likes and replies indicator for main feed articles (3) main feed should be sectioned into Latest articles and subscribed articles done (4) personal avatars done (5) add hero section for Main Feed screen done (6) bottom replies indicator should open Replies side bar done (7) Reading List should only show 3 articles.
+If user has favorited more than 3, provide link to Bookmarks screen.
 (8) Optimization - Remember to DRY.
-All reusable functions should be stored in a seperate js file to be exported when needed.
-(9) Fix Article image on Main Feed screen. done (10) Added new properties to user Model in backend: (a) user story, (b) user followers list (11) Update the /api/users/follow api to also added user's own \_id to author's "followers" list (12) Too much sphagetti code in Profile screen.
+All reusable functions should be stored in a seperate js file to be exported when needed. done (9) Fix Article image on Main Feed screen. done (10) Added new properties to user Model in backend: (a) user story, (b) user followers list done (11) Update the /api/users/follow api to also added user's own \_id to author's "followers" list (12) Too much sphagetti code in Profile screen.
 Need to do optimization.
+(13) drop down menu (for mobile devices) to allow users to pick a topic or go to favorites (14) fix cancel button in reply's editor

 **\*\*** components **\*\***
 (1) Replies modal